Smoothing Quantile Regression Averaging: A new approach to probabilistic forecasting of electricity prices: Introduction

-In this paper, another trading strategy is proposed that can be applied to day-ahead markets and allows market participants to make profits.
-The strategy requires access to an energy storage system, which has become more prevalent due to the growth of production from renewable energy sources \citep{mea:isl:15, gia:rav:ros:20}.
-Optimal storage system performance is becoming increasingly important in light of the decarbonization goals set by European countries.
-According to \citet{wes:lin:21}, energy storage can be crucial to decarbonizing the energy sector, as it can play an important role in integrating variable renewable energy into power systems.
-Proposed trading strategy is inspired by the \citet{uni:wer:21}, but here each transaction is made in the day-ahead market without requiring participation in the balancing market.

-The general rule claims that more accurate forecasts can directly lead to better financial results \citep{mac:uni:wer:22}.
-To improve the accuracy of the predictions, in this paper, a novel approach to obtain probabilistic forecasts, called Smoothing Quantile Regression (SQR) Averaging is introduced.
-The approach is inspired by \citet{fer:gue:hor:21} where the fundamentals of the smoothing quantile regression, as well as its statistical details, are described.
-In this article, the SQR method is used for the first time to average predictions.
-The new approach is proposed in three variants, which can be considered as smoothed equivalents to Quantile Regression Averaging (QRA) by \citet{now:wer:15}, Quantile Regression Machine (QRM) by \citet{mar:uni:wer:20} and a probability (F) average of Quantile Regression (QRF) by \citet{uni:mar:wer:19}, and are denoted as SQRA, SQRM and SQRF, respectively.

-During the past decades, most EPF studies have focused only on point predictions.
-However, the Global Energy Forecasting Competition 2014 (GEFCom2014) has ended the point forecasting hegemony.
-Instead of focusing on point forecasts, organizers have advocated computing quantile predictions \citep{hon:pin:fan:etal:16}.
-The development of probabilistic forecasting methods in the EPF has been beyond necessary.
-Increased market penetration of renewable energy sources and active demand response, along with sudden changes in generation levels, unpredictable consumer behavior, and significant deviations in temperature from mean levels, contribute to the increased probability of extreme values or price spikes \citep{hui:08, gro:nan:19}.
-As a result, the gap between production and consumption is widening and short-term electricity prices have become even more volatile \citep{gia:par:pel:18,k-p:18}.
-All this has driven the research in the direction of probabilistic price \citep{now:wer:18} and load \citep{hon:fan:16} forecasting.
+In recent decades, most studies on electricity price forecasting (EPF) have focused primarily on point forecasts.
+However, the Global Energy Forecasting Competition 2014 (GEFCom2014) marked a shift by advocating the computation of quantile (probabilistic) forecasts instead \citep{hon:pin:fan:etal:16}.
 In comparison to point predictions, the probabilistic ones provide a full picture of the future price distribution.
 They allow for a better adjustment of the offering process to avoid the costs induced by a range of unexpected generation or consumption volumes \citep{mor:con:mad:pin:zug:14}.
 Probabilistic EPF is a concept closely related to risk management.
 In general, good quality probabilistic price forecasts can help producers, retailers, and speculators to determine optimal strategies for short-term operations \citep{uni:wer:21}, as well as derivative pricing, Value-at-Risk calculations, hedging, and trading \citep{bun:and:che:wes:16}.